pganalyze/pganalyze-docs/install/01_enabling_pg_stat_statements.md

 The query information collected by the extension is cleaned and then sent to our servers using our collector script.

-The extension's normalization code cleans the actual values from the queries,<br>
+The extension's normalization code cleans the actual values from the queries,<br/>
 turning ```SELECT * FROM t WHERE secret = '123'``` into ```SELECT * FROM t WHERE secret = ?```.

 We still recommend that you use prepared statements if you query for highly sensitive data.